40net-cloud/forticnapp-pov-toolbox/Azure/Agentless Workload Scanning (AWLS)/awls.md

-# Agentless Workload Scanning for Subscriptions
+# Deployment: Agentless Workload Scanning for Subscriptions

 This configuration enables **agentless workload scanning** for selected Azure subscriptions.
 It scans workloads in the configured Azure region without installing an agent on each workload.